 By Denise Loubert

+How can students use Yoga accessories to relieve back pain?
 A centuries-old tradition can help relieve chronic back pain with a modest investment of time or money.
-Millions of Americans have turned to Yoga practice and its easy yoga accessories to cure one of the most incapacitating problems of modern life – chronic back pain.
+Millions of Americans have turned to Yoga practice and its easy Yoga accessories to cure one of the most incapacitating problems of modern life – chronic back pain.

 Yoga History – It is estimated yoga began in India in prehistoric times, more than 5,000 years ago.
-Although Yoga probably arrived in the United States in the early 1900s, it did not become fashionable with it’s use of various yoga accessories to aid the practice until the 1960s.
+Although Yoga officially arrived in the United States in the late 1800s, it did not become fashionable with it’s use of various yoga accessories to aid the practice until the 1960s.

 With the comparatively low cost of yoga accessories such as videos for private practice, it is no wonder that this economical and proven relief for chronic back pain has grown.
 “Yoga is no longer simply a singular pursuit but a lifestyle choice and an established part of our health and cultural landscape,” says Bill Harper, publisher of Yoga Journal.